Skip to content

 The zero-down part gets the headlines.
 But the real value is in the features nobody tells you about — and when to actually use them.

 When I sit down with a Veteran buyer, the conversation almost always opens with "I know VA loans are zero down."
 That's true, and it's great.
 But it's also the least interesting thing about the program.
+As an Army Veteran who runs VA scenarios every week, I've seen far too many service members and Veterans leave thousands of dollars on the table because they treated the VA loan like a single-feature product instead of the multi-tool benefit it actually is.

 No monthly mortgage insurance, ever